Zakat Calculator 2022

 How does TCF utilise donations?

 TCF uses your gift as carefully and cost-effectively as possible to ensure it has long-lasting and transformative impact.
-In addition to an internal audit department which works independently to ensure proper utilisation of funds, TCF is audited by KPMG in Pakistan to ensure the highest ethical standards are maintained.
+In addition to an internal audit department which works independently to ensure proper utilisation of funds, TCF is audited by PwC in Pakistan to ensure the highest ethical standards are maintained.
 Our financial reports are published on our website.

 We have also received several global awards like the Qatar Foundation – WISE Award, Skoll Award for Social Entrepreneurship, The Ramon Magsaysay Award (Asia’s Nobel Prize), Swab Foundation Social Entrepreneur of the Year and UNESCO Confucius Prize for Literacy.